canton7/RestEase/README.md

 ---------------

 Sometimes you also want to be able to control some parts of the path itself, rather than just the query parameters.
-This is done using placeholders in the path, and corresponding method parameters decorated with `[PathParam]`.
+This is done using placeholders in the path, and corresponding method parameters decorated with `[Path]`.

 For example: